fontclubbelgica/fontclubbelgica.xyz/_typefaces/crimp.md

     ## A Typeface for Precision and Technical Design

     These design choices give Crimp a distinctly technical flair, making it an excellent fit for industries that value precision and functionality: engineering, aerospace, space exploration, gaming, racing, and outdoor brands.
-In fact, Crimp’s name itself nods to outdoor culture, referencing “Good Old Raisins and Peanuts,” the classic hiker’s trail mix—a blend of utility, simplicity, and endurance.
+In fact, Crimp’s name itself nods to outdoor culture, being a type of climbing hold.
+A crimp in climbing is a small edge or ledge that a climber grips using bent fingers.
+It’s an high-tension hold that is commonly used on steep or technical routes.

+    In engineering, a crimp is a method of joining or securing materials by deforming them through compression.
+It is commonly used in electrical and mechanical applications, such as attaching connectors to wires or securing metal components.
+Crimping creates a strong, reliable bond without the need for soldering, welding, or adhesives.

-    Crimp is a typeface with a purpose-driven aesthetic.
+    FC Crimp is a typeface with a purpose-driven aesthetic.
 Its varied widths and weights provide flexibility, while the quirky italic offers a dynamic contrast to its structured uprights.
 This versatility allows Crimp to move seamlessly between display and text settings, maintaining clarity and character while solving the historical problems of fixed-width design.

     With Crimp, Font Club Belgica has honored Dwiggins’ innovative thinking, creating a typeface that thrives in designs where precision, efficiency, and a touch of rugged individuality are key.
 Whether on a spacecraft blueprint, a racing interface, or an outdoor gear label, Crimp delivers a balance of mechanical heritage and modern versatility.

       </div>
     </div>